codsen/codsen/packages/lerna-clean-changelogs-cli/README.md

 This application performs the following cleaning steps on all encountered `changelog.md`'s:

 1. It removes bump-only changelog entries that `conventional-changelog` generates.
-There can be many reasons For example:
+For example:

    ```
    **Note:** Version bump only for package ranges-apply